dresswithpockets/Project-Cygnus/README.md

 Also, the name "Project Cygnus" is by no means final, and is due to change in the near future, before the game is released.

+#### Discord
+I run a discord for anyone to join and chat.
+If you need help/support and you're not breaking any of the following rules, ask away.
+Here is the invite URL: https://discord.gg/0y0wUVxU3om1tBCK

+1. Check the FAQ **before** joining and bugging me about the problem.
+  * I will probably ignore you if its a question answered on the FAQ.

+2. You will be muted or even banned for being annoying.
+3. Don't join the discord if you want to report a bug.
+Read the "New Features and Bugs" section below.
+4. Don't join the discord if you want to request or suggest a new feature.
+Read the "New Features and Bugs" section below.

 #### New Features and Bugs
 I'm a one-man army.
 Debugging and fixing issues found in the game can be difficult when you're also trying to implement new features in a timely fashion.
 If you're interested in fixing bugs, introducing planned features, or proposing new ones, please read the "Fork Rules" section.

+If you're interested in reporting bugs, fill out a bug report on the Issues page.
+You MUST have a video attached or linked which shows every step to reproduce the bug at least two times in a row.

+If you're interested in requesting or suggesting new features:
+  * At the moment, only forked changes and feature suggestions will be considered.
+  * If you don't have programming experience or the time to develop your idea, then wait until we have a considerable forum and community in order to manage threads for new ideas and concepts.

 #### Fork Rules
 1. All code that is not immediately comprehensible, meaning it doesn't read with ease, should be explained in a comment.